 CPRA Awards Program

-- CPRA Partnership Award - recognizes national / provincial sector partners whose collaboration, creativity, and innovation, enriches individual health and community well-being and enhances the parks and recreation community in Canada.
-(Nominations submitted January 1 - March 31, 2017)
+- CPRA Partnership Award - Sector partners (organizations/corporations /governments) whose collaboration, creativity, and innovation, enriches individual health and community well-being and enhances the parks and recreation community in Canada.
+(Nominations can be submitted January 1 - March 31, 2018);

-All nominations will be made by CPRA Provincial and Territorial Member Associations.
+All nominations are submitted by CPRA Provincial and Territorial Member Associations.

 For more information on the CPRA Awards Program, please contact email@example.com or your local Provincial or Territorial Parks and Recreation Association.